Skip to contents

 2. The data set containing the outcome information.

-3. A Design.
+3. A StudySpecification.

-Note that the data set does not need to be the same data set which generated the Design; it does however need to include the same variables to identify the units of assignment.
+Note that the data set does not need to be the same data set which generated the StudySpecification; it does however need to include the same variables to identify the units of assignment.
 (If the variable names differ, the by= argument can be used to link them, though we recommend renaming to reduce the likelihood of issues.)

 For example, you may have one dataset containing school-level information, and a separate dataset containing student-level information.
 Assume school is the unit of assignment.
-While you could of course merge those two data-sets, propertee can instead use the school-level data to define the Design, and the student-level data to estimate the treatment effect.
+While you could of course merge those two data-sets, propertee can instead use the school-level data to define the StudySpecification, and the student-level data to estimate the treatment effect.

 The formula entering lmitt() can take on one of two forms: